 Epps was the leading brand of cocoa in Victorian Britain.

-Epps’ cocoa was first sold from 1839 for the use of patients for whom tea and coffee were restricted.
+Epps’ cocoa was first sold in 1839 for the use of patients for whom tea and coffee were restricted.
 It was an instant cocoa powder, made by adding hot water or milk.

 The almost prohibitive duty on cocoa was greatly reduced in 1832, allowing the market to grow exponentially.
 Easily prepared cocoa had been difficult to procure, and the fat in the raw material was unpalatable for many.
 Dr John Epps discovered a way to make it more appetising, mixing the cocoa with 20 percent West Indies arrowroot and 13 percent sugar.